Old Grace Housing Co-operative (OGHC) is a housing co-op in the heart of Winnipeg’s Wolseley neighbourhood.

 OGHC consists of a 60-suite complex on the site of the original Grace Hospital at Preston Avenue and Arlington Street in Winnipeg’s Wolseley neighbourhood and four townhouses on the north-west corner of Evanson Street and Preston Avenue.

 The co-op's design both reflects the scale and character of the homes in this well-established community and exceeds Canadian standards for environmental sustainability.
-The co-operative is committed to providing affordable housing, is open to individuals and families, and is pet-friendly and smoke-free.
+The co-operative is committed to providing affordable housing, is open to individuals and families, and is pet-friendly.

 In mid-June, 2020, the Canada Green Building Council advised OGHC that our development at 200 Arlington has been awarded LEED (Leadership in Energy and Environmental Design) Silver certification.
 No other Canadian housing co-operative has been certified at or above LEED Silver certification.
 Click here for more.